 There is a tradition from as-Sādiq (a.s.) that he said: "The 'umrah has entered into hajj up to the Day of Resurrection.
 Then whoever enjoys by 'umrah for the hajj (he should offer) whatever offering (sacrificial animal) is easy to obtain.
-Now, no one has any option but to perform hajju 't-tamattu ', because Allāh sent it down in his book and it was started by the traditions of the Messenger of Allāh." [at-Tahdh $\bar{t}b$]
+Now, no one has any option but to perform hajju 't-tamattu ', because Allāh sent it down in his book and it was started by the traditions of the Messenger of Allāh."[at-Tahdhīb]

-There is from as-Sādiq (a.s.) about the word of Allāh, whatever offering is easy to obtain, that it is "a goat". [al- $K\bar{a}f\bar{i}$]
+There is from as-Sādiq (a.s.) about the word of Allāh, whatever offering is easy to obtain, that it is "a goat". [al-Kāfī]

-There is from the same Imām that he was asked what was the one doing hajj al-tamattu' to do if he did not get a goat.
-He said: "He will fast before the day of tarwiyah (8th of Dhu 'l-hijjah, روية الت") and on the day of the tarwiyah and ٬٬(العرفة of'arafah Dhu 'l-hijjah, the day (9th of He was told: "(Suppose) he reached there on the very day of tarwiyah."
-He "He shall fast three after replied: days tashrīg (i.e. after 13th, and the following two days".
-It was asked: "And what is hasabah?"He said: "The day of his (return) journey."
-It was said: "Will he fast when he is on a journey?"
-He said: "Yes.
-Is he not on journey on the day of ash-Shaykh has narrated from as-Sādiq (a.s.) that he said: "Whatever is after the mīqāt upto Mecca, (its inhabitants) is the dweller of the Sacred Mosque and for him there is no hajju 't-tamattu ' (mut'ah, المتعة)."
+There is from the same Imām that he was asked what was the one doing hajj al-tamattu['] to do if he did not get a goat.
+He said: "He will fast before the day of tarwiyah (8th of Dhu 'l-hijjah, رويةالتّ) and on the day of the tarwiyah and "(العرفة of 'arafah Dhu 'l-hijjah, the day (9th of He was told: "(Suppose) he reached there on the very day of tarwiyah."
+He "He shall fast three after replied: days tashrīg (i.e. after 13th,)."

+He was asked: "What if his camel-driver did not stay there?"
+The Imām said: "He fast shall on the day of hasabah and the following two days".
+It was asked: "And what is hasabah?"
+He said: "The day of his (return) journey."
+It was said: "Will he fast when he is on a said: "Yes.
+Is he journey?"
+He not on journey on the day of ash-Shavkh has narrated from as-Sādig (a.s.) that he said: "Whatever is after the mīgāt upto Mecca, (its inhabitants) is the dweller of the Sacred Mosque and for him there is no hajju 't-tamattu ' (mut'ah, المتعة).''